montanablood27/team-open/maria.md

 permalink: /maria/
 published: true
 category: education
+shortprofile: |
+  At Natural Math, Maria Droujkova facilitates online math courses on a pay-what-you-can model.
+All Natural Math’s materials are published under a Creative Commons license, and its success relies on the ability to freely access, test, and edit the content.
+“Every parent needs to tweak it; every teacher needs to tweak it.
+How do you tweak it if it’s prohibited?” asks Maria.

+  For Maria, free access goes hand-in-hand with running a sustainable company.
+In one course, half of the participants joined for free, and the course’s revenue was still comparable to a traditional university course.
+“CC licenses are central to every part of our process: for content development, for quality assurance, for translations, for publishing new books, and for crowdfunding.”
 ---

 According to Dr. Maria Droujkova, anyone can learn calculus, even five-year-old children.
 How do people respond when she tells them that?
 She laughs at the question: "How do you *think* people respond?"